apache/superset/RELEASING/README.md

 Following the result thread, yet another [VOTE] thread should be started at general@incubator.apache.org.

-### Publishing a Convenience Release to PyPI
-From the root of the repo running ./pypi_push.sh will build the Javascript bundle and echo the twine command allowing you to publish to PyPI.
-You may need to ask a fellow committer to grant you access to it if you don't have access already.
-Make sure to create an account first if you don't have one, and reference your username while requesting access to push packages.

 ### Announcing

 Once it's all done, an [ANNOUNCE] thread announcing the release to the dev@ mailing list is the final step.